 Additionally, for urology practitioners who have implemented an EHR software system and are participating in the Quality Payment Program (QPP), there is some evidence that Advanced Alternative Payment Models (Advanced APMs) may provide an extra financial benefit.

 The Benefits of Urology EHR Prostate Cancer Treatment

-In an NIH study that examined the use of EHR to identify prostate cancer patients who qualify for AS, the researchers stated that “implementation of evidence-based criteria for detection of AS candidates is feasible using electronic health record data and provides a reasonable basis for delivery system evaluation of practice patterns and for quality improvement.”
+In an NIH study that examined the use of EHR to identify prostate cancer patients who qualify for AS, the researchers stated that “implementation of evidence-based criteria for detection of AS candidates are feasible using electronic health record data and provide a reasonable basis for delivery system evaluation of practice patterns and for quality improvement.”
 The researchers’ unique use of EHR software helped them gain new insights into how prostate cancer is being treated and how to increase the quality of care.

-Essentially, the researchers used an EHR system to examine the health records of all patients who received prostate biopsies at Intermountain Healthcare from from the beginning of 2013 to the end of 2014, and found that just 78 percent of the patients who met the criteria for AS treatment received it.
+Essentially, the researchers used an EHR system to examine the health records of all patients who received prostate biopsies at Intermountain Healthcare from the beginning of 2013 to the end of 2014 and found that just 78 percent of the patients who met the criteria for AS treatment received it.
 In spite of that fact, the researchers say that “a majority of the men with prostate cancer receive immediate treatment with radiation or surgery.
 These therapies introduce complications including impotence and urinary incontinence.”

-In the Discussion section of the study, the researchers state the following: “This analysis provides a basis for evaluating the effect improvements may have in the adoption of AS protocols, including such things as the use of decision aid tools to promote AS, and impacts on the quality and cost of prostate care.”
+In the Discussion section of the study, the researchers state the following: “This analysis provides a basis for evaluating the efficiency improvements may have in the adoption of AS protocols, including such things as the use of decision aid tools to promote AS, and impacts on the quality and cost of prostate care.”